mladenkralev/p2-wrapper/README.md

 # Spring front view application
-Used for testing the real scenario https://github.com/mladenkralev/p2-wrapper-front-end
+Used for testing the real front end scenario from https://github.com/mladenkralev/p2-wrapper-front-end